imApoorva36/Higgs-Supra-Hackathon/README.md

 4. **Web-based platform (Next.js)** for user interaction and verification.
 5. **External Verification (Galadriel)** to cross-check package authenticity.

-With this setup, Box3 guarantees a **seamless and fraud-resistant** package authentication system.
+With this setup, SupraTag guarantees a **seamless and fraud-resistant** package authentication system.

----

-## **System Architecture**

-### **Core Components**

-1. **RFID Technology:**

-   - Reads and writes package data securely.
-   - Ensures authenticity through RFID-enabled tags.

-2. **Raspberry Pi & Django Backend:**

-   - Acts as the central hub for RFID scanning and processing.
-   - Connects to external verification systems for data validation.

-3. **Blockchain (Supra, Move Smart Contract):**

-   - Stores package verification details immutably.
-   - Executes a single **Move language-based** smart contract to prevent data tampering.

-4. **Web App (Next.js):**

-   - Facilitates package verification via an intuitive interface.
-   - Allows package image capture for additional authentication.

-5. **External Verification (Galadriel):**
-   - Ensures legitimacy through cross-checking with external sources.

 ---